fablabbcn/smartcitizen-kit-10/README.md

 ### Versions

-The current version in use is `0.8.5`.
+The current firmware version in use is `0.8.5`.

 In order to check previous versions clone the archive and checkout the tags you like using git: